Tomás Lecanda

-Tomás Leonardo Lecanda (born 29 January 2002) is an Argentine professional footballer who plays as a centre-back for San Martín SJ, on loan from Tigre.
+Tomás Leonardo Lecanda (born 29 January 2002) is an Argentine professional footballer who plays as a centre-back for Agropecuario, on loan from Tigre.

 Career

 Lecanda is product of River Plate's youth academy, having joined in 2011.
 On 27 September 2019, he signed his first professional contract with his childhood club.
 Lecanda made his professional debut with River Plate in a 2–1 Copa Libertadores win over Independiente Santa Fe on 19 May 2021; the game was noteworthy as River Plate was hit by a COVID-19 outbreak, resulting in them having no substitute players, and their outfielder Enzo Pérez had to play as goalkeeper.

 In January 2022, Lecanda was loaned out to Barracas Central until the end of the year.
 In June 2022, the spell was terminated and Lecenda instead joined fellow league club Aldosivi on loan for the rest of the year.

 On 23 July 2024, Lecanda joined Imbabura in Ecuador.